 By now, I hope you have seen the launch of APHSA’s Leadership Corner designed to spark inspiration and innovation.
 It is in the spirit of this new series that I share some of my own reflections on the importance of leadership—drawn from insights of our inaugural speaker, Nancy Koehn, a historian at Harvard Business School.
 Earlier this year, I finished reading her book on courageous leadership—and one highly relevant to our current time: Forged In Crisis: The Power of Leadership in Turbulent Times.
 In this book, Koehn tells the story of five historical figures1 and what made them impactful in critical moments in history.

-At APHSA we are inspired and humbled to work alongside so many state, local, and community-based leaders who, as Dr. Koehn writes, are the leaders we need in this moment.
-We also take heed in Dr. Koehn’s observation that leaders must also attend to self-care, taking time to feed and water ourselves, even if only briefly, so that we can continue to give our best selves to our common cause.
+At APHSA, we are inspired and humbled to work alongside so many state, local, and community-based leaders who, as Dr. Koehn writes, are the leaders we need at this moment.
+We also take heed of Dr. Koehn’s observation that leaders must also attend to self-care, taking time to feed and water ourselves, even if only briefly, so that we can continue to give our best selves to our common cause.
 We hope you’ll tune in to our Leadership Corner series as a way for us to give back something to all of you for your leadership every day.